Instead lead your people beside the still waters of their souls.”The art of pastoring - contemplative reflections, William C. Martin, p. 38

 And then I can take one step further.
 When I sit still, quietly noticing how my soul breathes the gift of life5, I can speak calmly with Jesus about whatever stirs the waters.
 He gives a peace that is beyond understanding.

-So, let’s just stop thinking so much.
+So, let’s stop struggling with our thoughts.
 This “sitting beside the still waters of our soul” turns out to be quite interesting, not half as boring as the image of the ripple-free lake might suggest.
 I can certainly recommend it, and I look forward to new discoveries.

 - An online friend of mine on GoodReads, that always inspiring source for new books, said that he was reading this book already for the tenth time, since it was so very beautiful.
 I bought it immediately, just to see for myself.